Tamil cinema and Dravidian politics: Karunanidhi

 Karunanidhi, the other major leader from DMK, started his propaganda efforts with Parasakthi (1952).
 Parasakthi was a turning point in Tamil cinema, as until then most movies contained up to 55 songs and were mostly based on mythologies.
 Parasakthi was initially banned.
 When it was finally released in 1952 it emerged as a huge box office hit.

 Like that of his political mentor Annadurai, Karunanidhi's movies carried elements of Dravidian political ideologies such as anti-Brahminism and anti Congress Party messages.
-Two of the movies that contained such messages were Panam and Thangarathnam.
+Two of the movies that contained such messages were Panam and Thangarathinam.
 The overall themes of the movies were remarriage of widows, untouchability, self-respect marriages, abolition of zamindari and abolition of religious hypocrisy.

 Until 1949-50 Tamil film dialogues were in a Brahminical slang of the Tamil language.
 Annadurai and Karunanidhi introduced Tamil close to formal language and void of Sanskrit influence.
 According to Professor Robert Hardgrave Jr, the popularity of their movie dialogues made both Annadurai and Karunanidhi "stars in their own right."
 After the death of Annadurai, Karunanidhi assumed the office of the Chief Minister in Tamil Nadu, and with intermediate periods of in and out of power, he served his 5th term as the chief minister from 2006 to 2011.